 Boyd Sports Appalachian League Teams to Host Native American National Team Games

-April 28, 2021 - Appalachian League (ApL) - Elizabethton River Riders News Release
+April 28, 2021 - Appalachian League (ApL) - Johnson City Doughboys News Release

 SEVIERVILLE, TN - Boyd Sports Appalachian League teams will host games inside their facilities as the Native American National Team comes to East Tennessee.Â Frank Fulton, President of Sophos International and former head baseball coach at Hampden-Sydney College, announced that his Life Warriors program will participate in a series of baseball exhibitions this July.